randyrossi/vicii-kawari/README.md

 Analog RGB   | Header     |User must build custom RGB connector, fish cable out of machine and provide strain relief, RGB:.7Vp-p (75 ohm termination) HV:TTL
 Luma/Chroma  | A/V Jack   |Regular S/LUM output at rear of computer (composite or s-video)

-The core is flexible can be configured to support all three or any subset of these video options.
+The core is flexible and can be configured to support all three or any subset of these video options provided the hardware can support it.

 By default, the DVI/RGB signals double the horizontal frequency from ~15.7khz to ~31.4khz (for 2X native height).
 The horizontal resolution is also doubled to support the 80 column mode.
 However, the resolution scaling can be turned off for both width and height.
+(NOTE: Turning off horizontal scaling will prevent hires modes from working properly.)

 Video        |Width|Height|Horiz Freq |Vert Freq  |Pixel Clock  |Suitable for
 -------------|-----|------|-----------|-----------|-------------|---------------